-Erika Kerekes is a working mom and food blogger who threw caution to the wind in 2014 when she decided to launch Not Ketchup, a line of gourmet condiments that are sold in Whole Foods and on Amazon.
-You can find her on Facebook, Twitter and Instagram.
+Erika Kerekes is a food entrepreneur who blogs about food, family, friends, and dealing with diabetes at In Erika’s Kitchen.
+Her Not Ketchup Paleo/Whole30 line of gourmet condiments are available at notketchup.com and on Amazon.
+You can also find her on Facebook, Twitter and Instagram.

 Two and a half years ago, even though I already had clients, a family, and a blog to take care of, I started a food business.
 Not Ketchup was born because I had been experimenting with fruit ketchups in my kitchen, everyone loved them, no one else was selling them, and I decided to give it a shot.
 (I wrote about launching Not Ketchup for October Unprocessed two years ago.)